Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 • Specialized Medical Equipment

 Call us at (360) 664-2168 (ext.
-102) or send us an email at lmtfcspintake@dshs.wa.gov to learn more.
+102) or email lmtfcspintake@dshs.wa.gov to learn more.

 *Additional qualifications may be needed.
 Not subject to estate recovery.